by Marty Dodson

 This line of thought can be particularly helpful to aspiring songwriters who are just learning how to craft a masterpiece song.

-The most common problem when I mentor people through SongTown is that they include lots of information in their songs that don’t really support the big idea of the song.
+The most common problem when I mentor people through SongTown is that they include lots of information in their songs and don’t really support the big idea of the song.

 They are leaving lots of “non-angel” pieces of granite attached to the angel.